RepresentUs: 2018 election year

-2019-present
+2019–present

 Lynn sees serious threats to American democracy; if threats were assigned color codes, he would not use a yellow or orange but a red code to warn of imminent danger.
 While he describes himself as "fiercely nonpartisan", he claimed that Donald Trump pursued an "electoral coup" in early 2021.

 As of January 2022, RepresentUs has helped to pass about 130 anti-corruption and pro-democracy laws, according to an internal assessment made by Ross Sherman, a strategist working for RepresentUs.

 Silver unsuccessfully lobbied Democratic senators Joe Manchin and Kyrsten Sinema to "protect voting rights" and to end the filibuster.
-While the efforts of RepresentUs have born fruit in many states during the past ten years, with resolutions and laws passed, Silver claimed there would be "a decline into authoritarianism" if the reforms pursued by his organization are not passed.
+While the efforts of RepresentUs have borne fruit in many states during the past ten years, with resolutions and laws passed, Silver claimed there would be "a decline into authoritarianism" if the reforms pursued by his organization are not passed.
 Silver would like all elected officials to state a formal pledge, on the record, that they support anti-corruption measures to earn them a "seal of approval" devised by his organization.